 Welcome to historic Dixon, Illinois.

-Located on the Rock River over 100 miles due west of downtown Chicago, Dixon offers travelers a quaint, relaxing get away from the rush of modern life.
+Located on the Rock River about 100 miles due west of downtown Chicago, Dixon offers travelers a quaint, relaxing get away from the rush of modern life.

 Whether you are a history buff, fishing and boating enthusiast, a lover of the arts and books, a foodie or wine connoisseur, Dixon is where you will find it all in a quaint small town setting.